 What happens next?

-During your appointment, an advisor will issue you a new DS-2019 for you and your dependents.
+During your appointment, an advisor will review the documentation you uploaded in myIO and issue a new DS-2019 for you and your dependents.
 Your dependents will then present the DS-2019 when they apply for a J-1 visa in your home country.
 They should also present copies of your immigration documents (DS-2019, passport, visa, and proof of enrollment) during the visa appointment.
 In addition to a valid passport and visa, your dependents will need to show their dependent DS-2019 upon entry to the United States.
 If you are requesting a change of status to J-2 within the United States, speak to an advisor about the change of status procedure.